PacktPublishing/LLM-Engineers-Handbook/README.md

 ## Inference

+> [!IMPORTANT]
+> From now on, for these steps to work, you need to properly set up AWS SageMaker, such as running `poetry install --with aws` and filling in the AWS-related environment variables and configs.

 8. Call only the RAG retrieval module: `poetry poe call-rag-retrieval-module `

 9. Deploy the LLM Twin microservice to SageMaker: `poetry poe deploy-inference-endpoint`